catarizea/medical-equipment-tracker/README.md

 ## Environment variables

-You need to create two environment files into the root folder of the project, `.env.development.local` and `.emv.production.local` having the following structure:
+You need to create two environment files into the root folder of the project, `.env.development.local` and `.env.production.local` having the following structure:

 ```bash
 HASURA_POSTGRES_USER=<your_user>